-Svitolina into quarters with win over Kasatkina
+Mum Svitolina 'feeling 17 again' as she reaches quarters

 Pavlyuchenkova, who has slipped to 333rd in the world rankings after a knee injury kept her out for five months last year, will play Karolina Muchova in the quarter-finals.

-The Czech, who had never got further than the third round at Roland Garros, claimed a 6-4 6-3 victory over Russian lucky loser Elina Avanesyan on Court Suzanne-Lenglen.
+The Czech, who had never gone further than the third round at Roland Garros, claimed a 6-4 6-3 victory over Russian lucky loser Elina Avanesyan on Court Suzanne-Lenglen.

 - No small talk, no messages, just one kiss: Dannii Minogue plays Cupid in I Kissed A Boy